SHROVE TUESDAY PANCAKES

-Pancake Day or Shrove Tuesday, is just an excuse everyone is waiting to dig into stacks of fluffy round pancakes.
-Not many know however that Shrove Tuesday marks the day before Lent starts for Christians, and that making pancakes was just a way to use up foods like butter, eggs & sugar before entering the long fasting period.
+Pancake Day or Shrove Tuesday is the best excuse to enjoy piles of fluffy round pancakes.
+It’s worth remembering that Shrove Tuesday marks the day before the begining of Lent when it’s traditional for Christians to use up foods like butter, eggs & sugar before the long fasting period starts.

-There are endless variations for pancake recipes and but here we have chosen to go with a classic fail-proof one that makes perfectly light, pillowy little stacks, using olive oil instead of butter.
+There are endless variations for pancake recipes but we’ve chosen to go with a classic fail-proof one that makes perfectly light, pillowy little stacks, using olive oil instead of butter.

-Serve them while still hot with fresh berries and a generous drizzle of Greek Pine & Fir Tree Honey or with cream & date molasses for a deep treacly-caramel sweetness.
+Serve them while still hot with fresh berries and a generous drizzle of Greek Pine & Fir Tree Honey or with mascarpone & date molasses for a deep treacly-caramel sweetness.

 - First mix the dry ingredients: in a large bowl, sift the flour, add the salt, sugar and baking powder.